M1841 6-pounder field gun: Background

-"Iron Age"

 By the early 1800s gun-founders knew that two metals were suitable for the manufacture of cannon, iron and bronze.
 Bronze, an alloy made up of about 90% copper and 10% tin, was strong enough to resist the explosion of gunpowder without bursting the cannon.
 The guns were often referred to as brass cannons when in fact their composition was of bronze.
 The weakness of bronze guns was that, if fired too rapidly, they overheated and warped.
-Iron cannons were much cheaper to manufacture and they did not warp from overheating.
+Iron cannons did not warp and were much cheaper to manufacture.
 However, cast iron was more brittle than bronze.
-Iron cannons were heavier that bronze guns; this was not a problem with large caliber weapons aboard ships or in fortresses, but field artillery needed to be lighter and more mobile.
+Iron cannons were heavier than bronze guns; this was not a problem with large caliber weapons aboard ships or in fortresses, but field artillery pieces needed to be lighter and more mobile.

-Before a cannon was accepted into service, it was subjected to proof testing in order to determine if the piece met the specifications and was safe to fire.
+Before a cannon was accepted into service, it was subjected to proof testing in order to determine if the piece met the desired specifications and was safe to fire.
 First, the gun was weighed and measured.
 Second, the gun was fired; if it burst, then the entire batch was given extra scrutiny.
 Typically, a proofing charge used approximately twice the weight of gunpowder as a normal firing charge.
 Third, the inside of the bore was probed with a special instrument to make sure there were no cracks or gaps.
 Fourth, the vent was stopped up and water was forced into the bore; if water leaked out the cannon was rejected.
 Fifth, a mirror was inserted into the bore for a final inspection.

 From 1820 to 1840, American cannon founders made cast iron 6-pounders that were less reliable than guns used in the War of 1812.
-In 1824, the Fort Pitt Foundry delivered 74 cast iron 6-pounder guns of an order of 100.
-A second order of 100 cast iron 6-pounders was delivered in 1828–1830 and at least 10 were rejected.
-Finally, 113 cast iron 6-pounders were manufactured in 1836–1838 and 22 were rejected.
+In 1824, the Fort Pitt Foundry delivered 74 cast-iron 6-pounder guns out of an order of 100.
+A second order of 100 cast-iron 6-pounders was delivered in 1828–1830 and at least 10 were rejected.
+Finally, 113 cast-iron 6-pounders were manufactured in 1836–1838 and 22 were rejected.
 No more orders were placed with the Fort Pitt Foundry.
-In 1833, the Columbia Foundry produced two cast iron 6-pounders of which one burst during proof.
-They delivered 43 cast iron 6-pounders in 1834–1836 but these were the last ones produced by the Columbia Foundry.
+In 1833, the Columbia Foundry produced two cast-iron 6-pounders of which one burst during proof.
+They delivered 43 cast-iron 6-pounders in 1834–1836 but these were the last ones produced by the Columbia Foundry.
 In 1840, an exasperated Secretary of War Joel Roberts Poinsett wrote, "...if guns sometimes fail, it is not because the gun is of iron, but because the founder is not perfect in his art.
 At present, he makes a good gun by accident, whereas it is by accident only that he should make a bad one."
-Soon afterward, the problem was finally discovered.
-During this period, American cannon founders switched from cold blast to hot blast cast iron for reasons of economy and convenience; this led to more brittle cast iron guns.
+The problem was finally discovered in 1847.
+During the period 1835–1839, American cannon founders switched from cold blast to hot blast cast iron for reasons of economy and convenience; this led to cast-iron guns being more prone to failure.